ShevinuM/Password-Manager/README.md

 ## Benefits
 - Local Storage: Your passwords and sensitive information are securely stored on your device, giving you full control over your data.
-- Enhanced Security: By generating strong and unique passwords, the project promotes better security practices, reducing the risk of unauthorized access to personal or sensitive data.
+- Enhanced Security: By generating strong and unique passwords, the application promotes better security practices, reducing the risk of unauthorized access to personal or sensitive data.
 - Time-Saving: With the password generator, users no longer need to manually come up with secure passwords or rely on weak, easily guessable ones.
 This saves time and effort while ensuring stronger password protection.
-- Versatility: The project can be used in various contexts, such as creating passwords for online accounts, Wi-Fi networks, encrypted files, or any other situation requiring secure password generation.
+- Versatility: The application can be used in various contexts, such as creating passwords for online accounts, Wi-Fi networks, encrypted files, or any other situation requiring secure password generation.
 Open Source: The project may be open source, encouraging collaboration, feedback, and customization from the developer community.

 ## Current Implementations